kedarp/team-shiny/README.md

 	+ By time of the day
 	+ By total number of fatalities (seasonal trends)
 	+ Fatalities vs weekday
-	+ Fatalities by type of the vehicle
+	+ Fatalities by type of the
 * Biggest accidents
 	+ Rates
 	+ Biggest accidents by states

-Notes - what is "restraint used???"